ajgon/opsworks_ruby/docs/attributes.md

 Following convention is used: `app == node['deploy'][<application_shortname>]` so for example `app['framework']['adapter']` actually means `node['deploy'][<application_shortname>]['framework']['adapter']`.

-## basic

-- `node['applications']`
-    - An array of application shortnames which should be deployed to given layer.
-If not provided, all detected applications will be deployed.

 ## global

 Global parameters apply to the whole application, and can be used by any section (framework, appserver etc.).